gsanchez10/recruitment/README.md

 Recruitment Tests ( Back End )
 ==================

 The test consists in building the Back End part of the front end application that searches songs.
-You will have provided the REST app with the sql || no-sql database.
+You will have to provide the REST app with the sql || no-sql database.

 There are no restrictions on the use of languajes or frameworks that you can use to develop the test.